tieirra/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+* useful any time you are using a Route just so you can get access to its match data

 1. How would you explain form validation to someone who has never programmed before?

+* JavaScript provides a way to validate form's data on the client's computer before sending it to the web server. normally used to occur at the server, after the client had entered all the necessary data and then pressed the Submit button.

 1. In 1-2 sentences, define end to end testing.

+* is a type of Software Testing that validates the software system along with its integration with external interfaces.

 ## Instructions